 “The area of highest probability as to where the aircraft might have entered the water is the area where the underwater search will commence,” he said.
 “It’s on the basis of data that only arrived very recently and it’s the best data that is available.”

 Finding floating wreckage is key to narrowing the search area, as officials can then use data on ocean currents to try and backtrack to the spot where the Boeing 777 hit the water — and where the black boxes may be.
-(883 Police) The devices would provide crucial information about what condition the plane was flying under and any communications or sounds in the cockpit.
+(Soft Skills Training) The devices would provide crucial information about what condition the plane was flying under and any communications or sounds in the cockpit.

 But with no wreckage found despite weeks of searching, officials can’t be confident that they’re looking for the black boxes in the right place, said Geoff Dell, discipline leader of accident investigation at Central Queensland University in Australia.